TroyBenner/fraud-detection-pipeline/README.md

 FLAN-T5 rewrites FINRA summaries in simple language:

 * Converts financial jargon → plain English
-* Focuses on “what happened” and “how to protect yourself”
+* Focuses on “what happened” and “how to protect yourself.”
 * Makes alerts easier for general readers

 ---